 - The property is in the Cole statistical neighborhood on the block bounded by 37th Avenue to the south, 38th Avenue to the north, Gaylord Street to the west, and York Street to the east. - The property is occupied by eight, one-story multi-unit structures that are currently vacant. - The applicant, Councilman Albus Brooks, is requesting this rezoning to facilitate development of the site with a mix of residential and commercial uses.
-Concurrent with this rezoning, the applicant team is also proposing to record an agreement that would ensure development of affordable housing on the subject site. - The proposed zone districts, U-RX-3 and U-RX-5 (Urban Residential Mixed Use 3 and 5 stories) allow for a mix of uses that are intended to promote safe, active, and pedestrian-scaled, diverse areas.
+Concurrent with this rezoning, the property owner has also committed to an affordable housing agreement on the subject site. - The proposed zone districts, U-RX-3 and U-RX-5 (Urban Residential Mixed Use 3 and 5 stories) allow for a mix of uses that are intended to promote safe, active, and pedestrian-scaled, diverse areas.
 Buildings in a Residential Mixed Use district can have street-level retail uses, but upper stories are reserved exclusively for housing or lodging accommodation uses.
 Commercial uses are secondary to the primary residential use of the district and provide neighborhood-scaled shops and offices.
 Further details of the proposed zone district can be found in Article 5 of the Denver Zoning Code (DZC).
 U-RX-3 is proposed for the western portion of the block within 65 feet of Gaylord Street.
 U-RX-5 is proposed for the remainder of subject site.